joaonunogomes/pluto-rover/README.md

 A dockerfile was also provided to make it easier to run and deploy.
 If needed, for local testing purposes, you can also use the docker-compose to help with docker build and docker run execution

+## Project Structure

+This project was structure folowing Domain Drive Design patterns.
+The Visual Studio project is divided into several business layers that each one will serve its own purpose.